 In Rensa mode, all the magic stays suspended where they originally land in the pattern and will not drop, but all other pieces are effected by gravity and will drop to the bottom if nothing is underneath.
 Rensa (連鎖, rensa) is the Japanese word that means "chain" or "connection".

 There are 8 playable characters in Tetris Battle Gaiden, all with 4 attacks each.
-The game's two bosses, Dragon and Queen, are also playable characters by entering the following code on the copyright screen: B, B, X, X, A, Y, A, Y, Up, Left.
-The copyright text will turn blue.
+The game's two bosses, Dragon and Queen, are only playable by entering the following code on the copyright screen: B, B, X, X, A, Y, A, Y, Up, Left.
+If done correctly, the copyright text will turn blue.
 At the character select screen, hold L+A when picking a character to play as Dragon, R+A to play as Queen.

 Halloween (The Pumpkin Head)

-- Fry (フライ, Furai): Makes the bottom 4 lines complete.
-These will be removed upon placing the next piece.
+- Fry (フライ, Furai): Makes the bottom 3 lines complete.
+These will be cleared and send garbage lines to the opponent upon placing the next piece.

 - Dark (ダーク, Dāku): Makes the opponent's screen dark for 3 pieces.

 - Vampire (バンパイア, Banpaia): Steals the opponent's crystals in their queue and places it in their own.

 - Bomb (ボム, Bomu): Bombs the opponent's side, leaving them with scattered gaps in their entire well.